The 8 Ivy League Schools Have 8 Different AI Policies

 The middle ground: Yale, Cornell, Dartmouth, Columbia

 Four Ivies land between full prohibition and silence.
 Yale (L3) allows grammar checks and topic brainstorming but considers AI-composed content “application fraud.”
-Cornell (L3) and Dartmouth (L3) similarly restrict AI to brainstorming only.
+Cornell (L3) and Dartmouth (L3) similarly restrict AI to brainstorming only — you can use AI to think, but not to write.

 Notably, none of these four schools require disclosure (all D0).
 The rules exist but there's no formal mechanism asking students to report AI use.